Fractional revival on non-cospectral vertices: Fractional revival is polygamous

 Corollary \ref{coro:frperi} tells us that if proper fractional revival occurs on $\{0,1\}$ at time $\tau$ in $X(a,k,c)$, then it also occurs at time $(2j+1)\tau$, and $X(a,k,c)$ is periodic at vertices 0 and 1 at time $2j\tau$ for any positive integer $j$.
 The graph $X_1=X(16,36,37)$ admits fractional revival between vertex 0 and 1 at $\frac{\pi}{5}$, the graph $X_2=X(10,30,55)$ admits fractional revival at $\frac{\pi}{5}$, and the graph $X_3=X(27,18,54)$ admits fractional revival at time $\frac{\pi}{3}$.
 In fact there are infinitely many such graphs.

-\begin{lemma} There are infinitely many unweighted graphs where the fractional revival pairs overlap (fractional revival is polygamous). \end{lemma} \begin{proof} We show that there are infinitely many graphs in the family $X=X(a,k,c)$ such that $X$ admits fractional revival at time $\frac{\pi}{2\ell+1}$ for some integer $\ell$.
+\begin{theorem} There are infinitely many unweighted graphs where the fractional revival pairs overlap (fractional revival is polygamous). \end{theorem} \begin{proof} We show that there are infinitely many graphs in the family $X=X(a,k,c)$ such that $X$ admits fractional revival at time $\frac{\pi}{2\ell+1}$ for some integer $\ell$.
 Let $p$ be a prime such that $p\equiv 1\pmod{4}$.
 Then $p = f^2+g^2$ for some $f>g$ by Fermat's theorem.
 Let $r$ be any positive integer.
 Then the graph $X(a,k,c)$ with